JorjaFox/website/content/_posts-old-blog/2021-11-12-promo-for-in-the-blood.md

 https://www.youtube.com/watch?v=98D6GqIXKOU
 </div></figure>

-<p>It strikes a little close to home, there.
+It strikes a little close to home, there.
 "People don't even believe the truth."
 I feel old, watching people just ... not believe facts, or claim that theory means something's wrong.
-Like "it's the <strong>theory</strong> of evolution!"</p>
+Like "it's the **theory** of evolution!"